asilvas/node-image-steam/README.md

 ## Percentage

 A percentage applied to original value by supplying the percentage (%) modifier.
+Notice that `%` must be encoded as `%25`.

 ### Examples
 1. `rs=w:50%25,h:50%25` - 50% of source width and height